fs-c/words/README.md

 ```

 `date` has to be in the ISO 8601 extended date format.
 Yeah, I had to look that up too, just format it like in the example above, kay?

+### Options

+Currently only the `--content` switch exists, which can be used to pass a relative or absolute path to the folder that `words` should fetch its content files from.
+The default is `./content`.